YamiTeck/filetube.github.io/README.md

 # filetube.github.io

-This is mostly personal use right now becausse the files are password protected but if you need the password just message me on discord at teackaizza
+This is mostly personal use right now becausse the files are password protected but if you need the password just join the [disccord server](https://discord.gg/H8XDstGhpR)

 The first tag represent the creator of the pack